Three more primary school students test positive for COVID-19

 The second case is a Catholic High School (Primary) student, who was confirmed to have COVID-19 on Monday.

-He was last in school on May 12 and was well.
-The student was placed on quarantine order as he had attended classes run by an infected private tutor at Learning Point Tuition Centre in Parkway Centre.
+He was last in school on May 12 and was well, MOE said.
+The student was placed in quarantine as he had attended classes run by an infected private tutor at Learning Point Tuition Centre in Parkway Centre.

+The boy developed a cough on May 12 and was tested for COVID-19 when he reported his symptom, but his test result came back negative for COVID-19 infection.

+The student then developed a fever on May 15 and was again tested for COVID-19 the next day.
+His test result came back positive on May 17.

 All his close contacts in the school have been quarantined and they will undergo swab tests, said MOE.